The sunny Mediterranean shores offer not only stunning views but also a way of eating celebrated for its health benefits over many years.

 Additional Tips for Success

-Limit added sugars: Processed foods and sugary drinks are discouraged in the Mediterranean diet.
-Opt for natural sweeteners like fruits and honey in moderation.
+Limit added sugars: Avoid processed foods and sugary drinks on the Mediterranean diet; opt for natural sweeteners like fruit and honey sparingly.

 Dairy in moderation: Cheese and yogurt are enjoyed in smaller quantities compared to Western diets.
 Opt for low-fat options and focus on plant-based milks like almond or soy milk.